“Which direction should we walk?”

 With no Grindr or Tinder activity, LGBT Cubans find each other the old-fashioned way – eye contact.
 If you tend to stare down attractive folks a little too long, you may find yourself being followed around by guys who interpret that as interest on your part.
 This happened to me on a couple of occasions and I felt bad because I hadn’t meant to send any unintentional signals to anyone.

 If you visit more upscale and secluded destinations in Cuba such as Varadero, which is known for its all-inclusive resorts, you may likely encounter other gay travelers and tourists, moreso than locals.
+It all depends what kind of gay Cuba travel experience you want – locals or tourists?

 I never did figure out why.
 Maybe it’s a fad, or perhaps it’s a cooling mechanism to deal with the constant humidity and sweating.
 In any event, be prepared for the smooth look.